utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 **Tip:** You can press TAB to atuocomplete directory and filenames.
 If a file in the working directory matches the start of the file or directory you've started typing, the shell with autocomplete its name.

-Once you've navigated to the `intro-bash-demo` folder, *list* the fles in the folder to view its contents.
+Once you've navigated to the `intro-bash-demo` folder, *list* the files in the folder to view its contents.

 You notice some text files (e.g. animals.txt) and directories.
 We'll return to these shortly.